Serve the People!

 Serve the People! (为人民服务) is a 2005 novel by Yan Lianke.
-The English version, translated by Julia Lovell, was published in 2010 by Black Cat/Grove.
+The English version, translated by Julia Lovell, was published in 2008 by Black Cat/Grove.
+The book has been banned in China for allegedly slandering Mao Zedong.

 Plot

 Set during the Cultural Revolution, at the peak of the cult of personality of Chairman Mao, the novel tells the story of an affair between the Liu Lian, the wife of a powerful military commander, and a young peasant soldier, Wu Dawang.
 Liu tells Wu that whenever she removes the household's wooden 'Serve the People!' sign from its usual place in her dining room, they should meet for sex.

 During one sexual encounter, We accidentally knocks down and tramples a sign with another Mao slogan.
 Their initial dismay is then sublimated into erotic desire and they engage in passionate sex.
 Not long after, they engage in three days of sex during which they seek other Mao items to destroy.

 Liu reveals to Wu that she is pregnant and arranges for him to take a leave of absence to his hometown.
 When he returns, he finds that the military base has been dismantled and everyone who knew of his relationship with Liu has been transferred elsewhere.
 We realizes that the relationship has been a set-up to enable Liu to become pregnant with a child she and her husband could treat as their own.

 The title is a reference to a phrase originally coined by Mao in a 1944 article of the same name that commemorated the death of the red army soldier Zhang Side.
 During the Cultural Revolution, this article was required reading for millions of Chinese, and the slogan was widely used.